-The proposed house will have a moderately complex design with a moderately complex roofline and will be oriented with a southeast aspect.
-Buffer material around the structure will be of rock and gravel.
+The proposed house with attached garage will have a moderately complex design with a moderately complex roofline and will be oriented with a northeast aspect.
+Buffer material around the structure will be of crushed gravel.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect with one another creating eddies where hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.